cyverse/ds-irods-rs-build/README.md

 There needs to be a user on the host machine that the container will use to run the iRODS resource server.

-Two directories on the hosting server's file systems needs to be setup.
+Two directories on the hosting server's file system need to be setup.
 One directory will be used by the container to store the files managed by the resource server.
 The other will be used to store the generated log files.
 Both of these directories will need to be writable by the user running iRODS.